-Secretariat support for the Appropriations, Staffing and Security; Publications; Selection of Bills; and Senators’ Interests committees.
+Secretariat support to the Appropriations, Staffing and Security, Selection of Bills, and Publications committees.

 Other publications are accurate and timely.

-Procedural advice to government senators, programming support and production of the Order of Business.
+Procedural advice, programming support and production of the Order of Business.

 Processing and custody of documents

-Production of the Notice Paper and Journals of the Senate
+Production of the Notice Paper, and the Journals of the Senate

 Processing questions on notice, orders for the production of documents and petitions

-The Table Office provided support for the Senate on each of its 58 sitting days in this reporting period which, despite the COVID-19 pandemic, represents a reasonably typical number of sitting days.
-All performance results, as outlined in the above table, were achieved within established timeframes.
-Project work was completed or has continued, as forecast.
+The Table Office provided support for the Senate on each of its 57 sitting days in this reporting period.
+All performance results, as outlined in the above table, were achieved within relevant timeframes.
+Project work was completed or has continued as forecast.

 Much of the work of the Table Office involves direct contact with senators and their staff, as well as other clients.
-This presents an ongoing opportunity to receive and respond to feedback about the services provided by the office.
-Responses to a survey indicated high levels of satisfaction with the services provided by the Table Office.
-In addition, ad hoc feedback was almost invariably positive.
+This presents an ongoing opportunity to receive and respond to ad hoc feedback about the services provided by the office.
+In addition, a formal survey of senators’ satisfaction with services was conducted in this reporting period.
+The results indicated a high level of satisfaction (similar to the results of the March 2017 survey), with 96 per cent of responses indicating that services provided were either ‘excellent’ or ‘good’ (the other options being ‘poor’ or N/A’) with the clear majority being ‘excellent’.
+The survey assisted the office to identify areas for improvement and a number of changes to processes were implemented as a result.

 Programming and procedural support

-The Table Office supported the operation of the Senate by providing programming support, preparing procedural scripts for use in the chamber (1,286 in 2019–20, averaging 22 per sitting day) and providing a broadcast captioning service of Senate proceedings.
-The Order of Business (the program for each day’s sitting) was prepared in draft form to assist senators (especially the whips) and published as a final edition prior to each sitting.
-The Clerk Assistant (Table) and other staff of the office provided procedural advice to government office holders in relation to programming and the management of government business in the Senate, and also worked closely with the Parliamentary Liaison Officer (Department of the Prime Minister and Cabinet) to facilitate government business in the Senate.
+The Table Office supported the operation of the Senate by providing procedural and programming advice to senators, preparing procedural scripts for use in the chamber (1,557 in 2017–18, 27 per sitting day) and providing a broadcast captioning service of Senate proceedings.
+The Order of Business (the program for each day’s sitting) was prepared in draft form to assist senators (especially the Whips) and published as a final edition prior to each sitting.

 The office facilitated the legislative work of the Parliament by processing all bills considered in the Senate, preparing legislative documents including third reading and assent prints of bills passed, and processing assent messages.